VCCRI/Spliceogen/README.md

 2) "$file"_withinSS.txt:

     Contains all variants that overlap annotated splice sites.
 The overlapping splice sites are denoted by their exonID and "\_donor" or "\_acceptor".
-Variants are sorted by donor/acceptor score decrease, such that the variants most likely to disrupt existing donor/acceptor splice sites appear at the top of this file.
+Variants are ranked and sorted by their potential for splice site disruption (maximum of donLossP and accLossP).

-3) "$file"_donorCreating.txt
+3) "$file"_ssGain.txt

-    Contains variants outside of existing splice sites that are predicted to create donor motifs.
-Variants are ranked by P value, based on a logistic regression model trained on the MaxEntScan and GeneSplicer scores of a set of known donor creating variants derived from Shiraishi et al., 2018<sup>5</sup>.
+    Contains variants outside of existing splice sites that are predicted to create donor or acceptor motifs.
+Variants are ranked and sorted by their potential to create a donor/acceptor motif (maximum of donGainP and accGainP).

-4) "$file"_acceptorCreating.txt

-    Same as above, but for acceptor creating variants.

-5) "$file"_bpOutput.txt
+4) "$file"_bpOutput.txt

     Contains Branchpointer prediction scores, including whether the variant is predicted to create or remove a branchpoint, based on the recommended Branchpointer thresholds.